tinymce/hiring_devops_engineer/Readme.md

 2. Install vagrant if you do not already have it available: https://www.vagrantup.com/

-3. Using a provisioning system of your choice do the following: This is where you show us what you can do:
+3. Using a provisioning system of your choice do the following: This is where you show us what you can do: Please note to use the provided Vagrantfile as the base file, and dont create a new one

     1. Secure the machine using industry best practice security.
 Port 8009 is required for the application server to be accessible.
 Assume